Using Arcpy with Multiprocessing – Part 1

-There are a few requirements before you can make an Arcpy process suitable for use with Python’s Multiprocessing library:
+There are a few requirements before you can make an Arcpy script/model suitable for multiprocessing:

-1. The most calculation intensive (time consuming) part of the code must be able to be made into a Python ‘module’ and parallelised; which will be described in the following posts.
+1. The most calculation intensive (i.e. time consuming) part of the code must be something that is (or can be) iterated (i.e. done again and again) and able to be made into a Python function that is then parallelised; this process will be described in the following posts.

-2. Once it is made into a module, there must be no issues with data access – each invocation of the module should either write to a different output database (Arc locks the entrie *.gdb in use, not just the feature class being accessed) or pass data back for it to be written only at a later stage.
+2. Once it is made into a function there must be no issues with data access – each invocation of the function should either write to a different output database (Arc locks the entrie *.gdb in use, not just the feature class being accessed) or pass data back in a Python structure and write it to an output database only at a later stage.

-To explain using Multiprocessing with Python, I will set out a hypothetical example.
+The main purpose of these posts is to describe the process of parallelising a given problem, which I will explain using a made-up hypothetical example, it has no practical use whatsoever.
 The objective of the example is to identify the number and type, and accumulate a weight value, of all the Polygons within a certain distance of some Point features.
+In the example the Polygon feature class has the following attributes: ‘polyType’ and ‘polyWeight’.

 Method pseudo-code: